Flow-Launcher/Flow.Launcher.PluginsManifest/README.md

 Every three hours the *CI* in this repository will check for new updates from plugins and automatically update them to the latest version.

-## Submission policy
+## Plugin Store policy

-Plugins that facilitate or contain any of the following will not be accepted:
+Plugins that facilitate or contain any of the following will not be allowed:
 - Malicious code
 - Piracy
 - Deceptive use